edadma/fluxus-daisyui/guide.md

 - **Floating Labels**: To create floating labels, set `position = "floating"` and position the label absolutely
 - **Responsive Design**: Labels work well with DaisyUI's form-control class for consistent spacing and layout

-### Button
+### Button Component

-A versatile button component with comprehensive styling options, including all DaisyUI button variants.
+The Button component provides a versatile button implementation with comprehensive styling options from DaisyUI.
+It can function as either a standard button or as a link when the `href` prop is provided.

 #### Props